yushiangfu/study-notes/~network.md

 ```

-We can also utilize the utility **route** to display the pretty format.
+We can use the `route` utility to display the route information in a user-friendly format.

 ```
 root@romulus:~# route